getgrit/stdlib/.grit/patterns/go/useless_if_else_body.md

 title: Identical statements in the if else body
 ---

-Identical statements found in both the if and else bodies of an if-statement.
+Identical statements found in both the `if` and `else` bodies of an `if-statement`.
 This results in the same code execution regardless of the if-expression outcome.
-To optimize, eliminate the if statement entirely.
+To optimize, eliminate the `if` statement entirely.

 tags: #fix #correctness